Planning what sort of safari destination you prefer.

 If you are interested for example in seeing Wild dog some game reserves are better than others

 If the safari requires the small aircraft be used for transfers to lodges, how much luggage is allowed and where can you leave your excess luggage should you have any?

 This can make a difference for activities like night drives when staying in national parks.
 In some parks where the lodge is inside the game reserve you will be able to do night drives with the lodge whereas lodges outside the reserve normally need to leave by sundown.

-Length of transfer - Ask about the length of transfer to the lodge or between the lodges.
+Ask about the length of transfer to the lodge or between the lodges.

 Due to fluctuations in pricing or local laws, sometimes there are added park fees or bed levies that need to be payed direct at the lodge.

 Not everyone has the finances to book a private safari with an exclusive guide but by making sure you have all the information before you book, you stand a better chance of maximising the quality and enjoyment of your safari for you and your family.